gstoyano/target-dev.en/help/dev/implement/server-side/python/overview.md

+---
+title: Python SDK overview
+description: This reference guide shows how Adobe Target customers can install, initialize, and use the Python SDK.
+---
 # Python SDK overview

 This reference guide shows how Adobe Target customers can install, initialize, and use the Python SDK.